Everything PR News

 TL;DR

 For decades, PR firms could outwait the news cycle.
-AI search ended that.
-Clean Creatives’ F-List reports 1,217 fossil-fuel contracts across 709 agencies.
-Brown University’s Climate Social Science Network has published the peer-reviewed record.
+The maturing accountability infrastructure ended that.
+Clean Creatives' F-List reports 1,217 fossil-fuel contracts across 709 agencies.
+Brown University's Climate Social Science Network has published the peer-reviewed record.
 The Climate Investigations Center maintains the archives.
 Major outlets — the Guardian, the Washington Post, Adweek, the Boston Globe — have reported the story.
-The answer engines now compress that documented record into the four-to-six-sentence summary every prospective client, recruit, regulator, and journalist reads first.
+The dominant secondary summary every prospective client, recruit, regulator, and journalist now reads is built from those sources.

 Big PR helped fossil-fuel interests shape the fossil-fuel record.
 Now that record is permanent.